 • You must securely attach your Identification Label (your Coordinator will give you this label) to the front of your padded Post Pak envelope.

-• A hard copy of your log book / journal should be submitted onsite with your entry
+• A hard copy of your log book / journal should be delivered onsite with your entry as well as having been submitted online.

 Important information: